Adoption Rate, Benefits, Depth, and Types of In-Housing Buying Functions Versus Europe

-Improved Data Quality – 71 percent of Italian brands reported there was some data quality improvement, right in line with the 71 percent European norm and likely achieved through more precise verification of consumers who consent to be tracked and reported.
+Improved Data Quality – 32 percent of Spanish brands felt strongly that data quality improved, the highest across all five markets and likely achieved through more precise verification of consumers who consent to be tracked and reported.
 According to one brand marketer, GDPR had a positive impact on data quality because “it allows us to get access to more qualified categories of people for our loyalty programs, those who are using our service on a regular basis.”

-Moderate Data Volume Loss – Across Europe, less than one out of five brands (18 percent) felt strongly that their volume of data was compromised after GDPR rules were put in place.
+Nominal Data Volume Loss – Across Europe less than one out of five brands (18 percent) felt strongly that their volume of data was compromised after GDPR rules were put in place.
 Spain (13 percent) and UK (7 percent) brands expressed the lowest concerns regarding data volume loss.
-On the opposite side of the spectrum, Italian brands more acutely felt their data loss with 26 percent strongly agreeing that they have lost data volume.
+On the opposite side of the spectrum, Italian brands more acutely felt their data loss with 26 percent of Italian brands reporting as such.

 GDPR Impact on Programmatic Ad Spending

 It appears that marketplace advertising demand played a role in quelling the potential drag that GDPR would impose on programmatic ad activity.
-Across Europe, over two-thirds of brands indicated that programmatic ad spending actually increased during the eight months following GDPR inception.
-Fewer Italian brands saw an increase in spending over other countries, but still a very positive response at 62 percent.
+Across Europe, over two-thirds of brands indicated that programmatic ad spending actually increased during the eight months following GDPR inception; 78 percent of Spanish brands indicated some increase in spending, the highest among all European brands.

 GDPR Impact on Consumer Trust

 Across Europe, 68 percent of brands indicated an improvement in consumer trust.
-Italian brands (67 percent) fell in line with this five-market benchmark, and placed second to the UK, where 74 percent of brands reported a gain in trust.
+Spanish brands (69 percent) fell in line with this five-market benchmark, and placed second to the UK, where 74 percent of brands reported a gain in trust.